-The comprehensive examination is six hours long (one day).
 Students must make specific arrangements to take the exam with the Graduate Secretary.
-The written exams are administered in a take-home, open-book, open-note format.
+The comprehensive exam for M.A. students is a one day, 24-hour take-home exam that is an open-book, open-note format.
 Students may consult any and all resources available in their written responses as long as they are appropriately cited and referenced.